bigskysoftware/htmx/www/content/essays/web-security-basics-with-htmx.md

 ### Custom HTML controls

-Unlike calling untrusted HTML routes, there are a lot of good reason to let users do dynamic HTML-formatted content.
+Unlike calling untrusted HTML routes, there are a lot of good reasons to let users do dynamic HTML-formatted content.

 What if, say, you want to let users link to an image?